 The goal of the Translational Neuroimmunology Lab's research on the mechanisms of inflammation-mediated neural circuit disruption and dysregulation is to protect neural circuitry in patients with acute neuroinflammatory disorders.

-By longitudinally measuring EEG in animals with ongoing neuroinflammation or monitoring real-time changes in the activity of cultured neurons in response to inflammatory factors, Dr. Howe's lab is able to model and study immune-mediated neural circuit disruption.
+By longitudinally measuring EEG in animals with ongoing neuroinflammation or by monitoring real-time changes in the activity of cultured neurons in response to inflammatory factors, Dr. Howe's lab is able to model and study immune-mediated neural circuit disruption.
 Understanding the mechanisms of such disruption will allow researchers to design therapeutic interventions that can renormalize synaptic activity.
 This has considerable relevance to the pathophysiological processes that occur in neonates and children during acute systemic infection, trauma and hypoxic injury.

 Focus areas include:

-- Developing and refining a high-throughput, cell-based assay for directly measuring inflammation-induced disruption of network level neuronal activity
+- Developing and refining a high-throughput, cell-based assay for directly measuring inflammation-induced disruption of network-level neuronal activity

 - Using this cell-based assay to screen patient-derived biospecimens (blood and cerebrospinal fluid) to identify the molecular pathways altered in individual patients

 - Testing biospecimens from patients with undefined autoimmune neurological diseases to identify autoantigenic targets